-Notice that parametric estimation of the threshold value of the above two-regime TAR(1) process can be done via the R function \textsf{uTAR} in the \textsf{NTS} package (we refer to \cite{LCT20} for more details).
-The simulated MADEs and MSEs are listed in Table \ref{T5}.
-From that, one can see that both methods provide relative precise estimation for change-point locations, however the parametric method shows more accurate estimation results compared with the nonparametric method.
-With the above observations, we find that the parametric method is better for testing and detecting change point for TAR models when the model is correctly specified.
-The result is expected as testing sensitivity and estimation accuracy tend to be higher when models are restricted to a smaller parametric class provided that the latter restriction is correct.
+where $\epsilon_i \stackrel{i.i.d.}{\sim}\mathcal{N}(0,0.75^2)$.
+Note that parametric estimation of the threshold value of the above two-regime TAR(1) process can be done via the R function \textsf{uTAR} in the \textsf{NTS} package (we refer to \cite{LCT20} for more details).
+The simulated MADEs and MSEs are listed in \cref{T5}.
+From \cref{T5}, one can see that both methods provide relatively accurate estimates of the locations of change point (threshold).
+The parametric method shows more accurate estimation results comparing with those of the nonparametric method.
+With the above observations, it can be seen that the parametric method is better for testing and detecting change points for the TAR model when the model is well-specified.
+This result is not surprising since testing sensitivity and estimation accuracy tend to be higher when the model is correctly restricted to a (smaller) parametric class.